-1) Graduate study teaches you to understand statistics and experimental design and interpretation.
+1) Graduate study teaches you to understand statistics and experimental design and interpretation and this requires a new way of thinking.
 At the undergraduate level I learned some basics that were quite useful in terms of empirical work.
 In graduate school I learned what is analogous to a new language.
 The additional properties of estimators, proofs, and theorems taught in graduate statistics courses suddenly made the things I learned before make better sense.
 This background helped me to translate and interpret other people's work and learn from it, and learn new methodologies or extend others.
 But it was the seminars and applied research that made it come to life.
-Learning to 'do science' through statistics and experimental design.
+Learning to 'do science' through new ways of thinking about how to solve problems through statistics and experimental design.
 And interpretation as Kevin says.

 2) Graduate study is an extendable framework.
 Learning and doing statistics is a career long process.
 This recognizes the gulf between textbook and applied econometrics.